 Job Package $115,000 to $125,000 inclusive of Superannuation (negotiable based on experience)

-Employment Type: Fixed Term-Full Time until June 30, 2023, with an option for renewal.
+Employment Type: Fixed Term-Full Time until June 30, 2023, with an option for renewal subject to funding.

 Primary purpose of the role

-This is an exciting opportunity that will set the groundwork for fostering cultural inclusion and representation of Aboriginal interests as they relate to and compliment Landcare activity.
-This role is responsible for developing relationships, processes, and protocols that lead to increasing engagement between Aboriginal people, Landcare groups, networks and coordinators increase cultural awareness within Landcare NSW and identifying opportunities to further engage Aboriginal peoples and organisations.
+This is an exciting opportunity that builds upon our existing work of fostering cultural inclusion and representation of Aboriginal interests as they relate to and complement Landcare activity.
+The role is responsible for developing and maintaining relationships, processes, and protocols that lead to increasing engagement between Aboriginal people, Landcare groups, networks and coordinators increase cultural awareness within Landcare NSW and identifying opportunities to further engage Aboriginal peoples and organisations.
 The role will provide support and advice to Landcare NSW in developing mutually beneﬁcial engagement and strengthened relations between Traditional Owners, Aboriginal organisations and Landcare at local, regional and state levels across NSW whilst recognising the extensive relationships that already exist in local and regional contexts.

-- Leading the Aboriginal Engagement component of the NSW Landcare Program and providing expert input into the development, implementation and promotion of eﬀective high-quality community engagement strategies, initiatives and programs.
+- Leading the Aboriginal Engagement component of the NSW Landcare Program (including the existing Working Together program) and providing expert input into the development, implementation and promotion of eﬀective high-quality community engagement strategies, initiatives and programs.

 - Establishing appropriate guiding protocols for incorporating Aboriginal practices into Landcare work and fostering understanding within Landcare groups where appropriate.